-A well-trained service dog can make real and meaningful change in the life of someone with a disability, helping them to live actively and independently.
+A well-trained service dog can make meaningful change in the life of someone with a disability, helping them to live actively and independently.
 Unfortunately, there are many individuals with disabilities who would benefit from a service dog but face significant obstacles in trying to obtain one.
 Their challenges can include organizations that only service specific populations, geographies, and dog breeds, as well as long waiting lists within these organizations due to an overwhelming need and few resources.

 We are also working to address a critical shortage of qualified service dog trainers through a comprehensive online program designed to prepare experienced dog trainers to train service dogs and work with people with a wide range of disabilities.
 Our courses provide training related to dogs, working with people with disabilities, and training for skills to mitigate the client’s disability.

 We treat all people and all dogs ethically, compassionately, and as individuals.
 We partner with trainers, doctors, patients, and researchers to ensure that we employ the most ethical, scientific, and effective training approaches available with each person and each dog in our program.